tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 certificates, it is perfectly fine to use them to issue other signed objects as long as the certificate contains the digitalSignature key usage (RFC5280 section 4.2.1.3).
 We define a new signed object format that would encode only the semantics that are needed for this application.
-The TLS `digitally-signed` structure is used:

 ~~~~~~~~~~
-digitally-signed struct {
+struct {
-  uint64 validTime;
+  uint32 validTime;
-  SignatureSchemeList supported_signature_algorithms;
   opaque publicKey<0..2^24-1>;
+} DelegatedCredentialParams;

+struct {
+  DelegatedCredentialParams cred;
+  SignatureScheme scheme;
+  opaque signature<0..2^16-1>;
 } DelegatedCredential;
 ~~~~~~~~~~

-validTime: Relative time from the beginning of the certificate's notBefore value after which the Delegated Credential is no longer valid.
+validTime: Relative time in seconds from the beginning of the certificate's notBefore value after which the Delegated Credential is no longer valid.

-supported_signature_algorithms: The supported signature algorithms compatible with the publicKey.
-A server MUST NOT negotiate Delegated credentials if the neogtiated signature algorithm is not in the list.

-publicKey: The Delegated Credential's public key.
+publicKey: The Delegated Credential's public key which is an encoded SubjectPublicKeyInfo {{!RFC5280}}.

-The `digitally-signed` structure differs between TLS 1.3 and previous versions.
-For TLS 1.3 the SignatureAndHashAlgorithm is replaced with SignatureScheme.
+scheme: The Signature algorithm and scheme used to sign the Delegated credential.

+signature: The signature of the credential with the end-entity certificate's public key, using the scheme.

+The DelegatedCredential structure is similar to the CertificateVerify structure in TLS 1.3.
+Since the SignatureScheme defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.

 The signature of the DelegatedCredential is computed as the concatenation of:

-* A string that consists of octet 42 (0x2A) repeated 64 times
+* A string that consists of octet 32 (0x20) repeated 64 times
+* The context string “TLS, server delegated credentials”
 * Big endian serialized 2 bytes ProtocolVersion of the TLS version defined by TLS
 * DER encoded X.509 certificate used to sign the DelegatedCredential.
-* The DelegatedCredential structure.
+* The DelegatedCredentialParams structure.

 This signature has a few desirable properties: